 Dormant companies are governed by the Companies Act 1985, the Companies Act 2006, the Companies Act 2006 (Commencement No. 3, Consequential Amendments, Transitional Provisions and Savings) Order 2007, and the Companies Act 2006 (Commencement No. 5, Transitional Provisions and Savings) Order 2007.

 Just because the company doesn’t own the service charges and may not have any figures to disclose in either the balance sheet or the profit and loss account also doesn’t mean that it is dormant (for the purposes of the Companies Act).
-The Draft Tech 01/10 Release, Accounting for Service Charges states that this is because of third party contracts made for the provision of goods and services to the property.
-This draft guidance was followed by the release of final guidance in the form of ‘Residential Service Charge Accounts’ (ICAEW Technical Release 03/11 – TECH 03/11) jointly issued by the ICAEW, ARMA, RICS and the Institute of Chartered Accountants in Scotland.
-This re-iterated the need for residential service charges, (and related expenditure), to be excluded from the statutory accounts of RMC and RTM companies as a consequence of the statutory trust nature of those transactions
+The Draft Tech 01/10 Release, Accounting for Service Charges stated that this was because of third party contracts made for the provision of goods and services to the property.
+This draft guidance was followed by the release of final guidance in the form of ICAEW Technical Release 03/11) jointly issued by the ICAEW, ARMA, RICS and the Institute of Chartered Accountants in Scotland.
+This re-iterated the need for residential service charges, (and related expenditure), to be excluded from the statutory accounts of RMC and RTM companies because of the statutory trust nature of those transactions

 In May 2012, the UITF issued Information Sheet 92 Residential Management Companies’ Financial Statements.
 The main aim of the paper was to assist residential management companies to determine whether they are acting as principal or agent when undertaking residential service transactions with third parties, and thereby determine which transactions should be recognised in their financial statements.
 In response to the proposals, ICAEW submitted representation letter 167/12.

 What follows is an extract from that letter.

 RMCs have in effect a triple accounting obligation.